Silassiai/technical-assignment-Silassiai/README.md

 - `npm i`
 - `npm run dev`

+*Testing the application in the browser*

+- You can log in without registering, the details can be found in the email.

 # Technical assignment

 Create a small web app for an email-based ordering system.